willyogo/yayornay/docs/api/wagmi.md

 ## Configuration

 Wagmi is configured in `src/lib/wagmi.ts` using the createConfig function.
-The configuration specifies Base Mainnet (Chain ID 8453) as the only chain, uses Coinbase Wallet connector with smartWalletOnly preference, and connects to Base via Coinbase Developer Platform RPC endpoint using an API key from environment variables.
+The configuration specifies Base Sepolia testnet (Chain ID 84532) as the only chain, uses Coinbase Wallet connector with smartWalletOnly preference, and connects to Base Sepolia via the public RPC endpoint (configurable via environment variable).

 ## Provider Setup